ministryofjustice/staff-device-logging-infrastructure/README.md

 ### CustomLoggingApi

 This spins up an AWS API Gateway which is secured by an API key.
-JSON messages can be posted to the `/production/logs` endpoint which will then be placed on an encrypted SQS queue to await further processing
+JSON messages can be posted to the `/production/logs` endpoint which will then be placed on an encrypted SQS queue to await further processing.
+The module provides four outputs:

+- `logging_endpoint_path` - The full path to the logs endpoint on the API.
+- `custom_logging_api_key` - The API key for the logging API.
+This should be provided to the API via the x-api-key header.
+- `custom_log_queue_url` - The URL of the SQS queue onto which logs are placed.
+- `custom_log_queue_arn` - The ARN of the SQS queue onto which logs are placed.

+The API can be tested with the following curl command:

+`curl -H "x-api-key: <custom_logging_api_key>" -H "Content-Type: application/json" -X POST <logging_endpoint_path> -d "{\"SomeKey\":\"SomeValue\"}"`